-- The Loud House: In "Schooled", Lincoln hides in a trash can to avoid Lynn Jr., who has been promoted to hall monitor and enforces the school rules with iron fist.
+- In "Schooled", Lincoln hides in a trash can to avoid Lynn Jr., who has been promoted to hall monitor and enforces the school rules with iron fist.

-- Hiding in a Trash-Can is actually one of Randall's favorite spots to spy on people and then rat them out.
+- A trashcan is one of Randall's favorite spots to spy on people and then rat them out.
 Unfortunately, if someone's going to take out the trash, he'll sometimes have the trash dumped on him.